chriswfoster/TodaysDate/README.md

 Cron job completed on Sat May 18 09:00:00 CDT 2019, server backup complete.

 Cron job completed on Sat May 18 14:00:00 CDT 2019, server backup complete.

+Cron job completed on Sun May 19 09:00:00 CDT 2019, server backup complete.